-Common mental disorders, unemployment and psychosocial job quality: Is a poor job better than no job at all?November 21st, 2012 in Psychology & Psychiatry
+Common mental disorders, unemployment and psychosocial job quality: Is a poor job better than no job at all?November 21, 2012 in Medicine & Health / Psychology & Psychiatry

 Employment is usually associated with health benefits over unemployment.
 However, an article published in Psychological Medicine by a group of researchers from Australia and the UK has shown that having a job with poor psychosocial quality can be as bad for mental health as being unemployed.

 It is generally accepted that employment is associated with lower levels of psychiatric morbidity (illness) than unemployment and that as people move from unemployment into work their mental health improves.
 Research also shows that the psychosocial characteristics (those involving social and psychological behaviour) of work also influence health.
 In previous research, the authors have shown that transitions to high quality jobs lead to reduced psychological distress but that transitions from unemployment to the poorest psychosocial quality jobs actually leads to increased levels of distress.
 However, this previous research has not considered the experience of clinical mental disorders.